• Skip to main content

 Getting to Hoover Dam from Las Vegas

-An easy day trip, Hoover dam is only 33 miles from Las Vegas and takes 45 minutes to get there with a vehicle.
+An easy day trip, Hoover Dam is only 33 miles from Las Vegas and it takes 45 minutes to get there with a vehicle, making it an easy day trip from Vegas.
 If you don’t have your own car, if you prefer narration, or if you have limited time, check out these options:

 This 12-hour tour hits the highlights in a big way, with an added photo stop at the Welcome to Las Vegas sign.
 It’s a lot to see in one day, and while it may sound like too much for a day, read the reviews.
 Participants love it.
-The tour includes four hours at the Grand Canyon, climbs up to the Hoover Dam Bypass Bridge walkway for views, and you walk through Seven Magic Mountains.
-Check price and reviews
+The tour includes four hours at the Grand Canyon, climbs up to the Hoover Dam Bypass Bridge walkway for views, and a walk through Seven Magic Mountains.
+Reserve your Grand Canyon and Hoover Dam tour here.

 Read next: USA Adventure: Places to Visit on a USA Road Trip